alfredorueda/eDreamsConcurrencyBooking/README.md

-# eDreams Flight Booking Concurrency Training
+# Flight Booking Concurrency Training

 This project is a senior-level concurrency training exercise inspired by flight booking systems of digital airline companies.